Dirty Work (Steely Dan song): Other recordings

 Iain Matthews recorded the song for his 1974 album, Some Days You Eat the Bear And Some Days the Bear Eats You.
-The Vancouver-based studio group Songbird (Mike Flicker, Howard Leese and Rob Deans) had a Mushroom Records single release of "Dirty Work" which was a minor hit in Canada, peaking at #75 on the national hit parade in the autumn of 1974.
-The song is the first track of the 1974 album I'm Not Making Music for Money, the thirteenth and final studio album by Kenny Rogers and The First Edition, which was only issued in New Zealand.
+The Vancouver-based studio group Songbird (Mike Flicker, Howard Leese and Rob Deans) had a Mushroom Records single release of "Dirty Work" which was a minor hit in Canada, peaking at #47 on the national hit parade on the charts of November 30 and December 7,1974.
+The song is the first track of the 1974 album I'm Not Making Music for Money, the thirteenth and final studio album by Kenny Rogers and the First Edition, which was only issued in New Zealand.
 Melissa Manchester recorded "Dirty Work" on her 1977 LP Help Is on the Way.
 The Pointer Sisters recorded a version for their 1978 album Energy.
 "Dirty Work" was recorded by Max Merritt and released as a single on the Polydor label in Australia and New Zealand in 1979.
 An acoustic version was also recorded by indie-folk musical duo Elle Cordova (formerly Reina del Cid) and Toni Lindgren in 2025.